AI Ethics in Education: What Teachers Need to Know [2026]Students engaged in a classroom discussion about AI ethics and responsible technology use

 Step 3: Run one CPD session.
 A 30-minute session covering what AI tools can and cannot do, the school's approved tool list, and the data protection requirements.
 This does not need to be a full training day.
 A focussed, practical session during a staff meeting is sufficient to establish a baseline of understanding.

 For a broader overview of AI tools and their classroom applications, see our hub guide to AI for teachers.
 For assessment-specific guidance, see AI and student assessment.
-And for the related question of how learners use AI in their own work, see our guide to AI and academic in
+And for the related question of how learners use AI in their own work, see our guide to AI and academic integrity.

 UK Regulatory Landscape for AI in Schools